You may be asking yourself, “What is a bearded dragon?”. Here we will answer that question for you!

 Bearded dragons have become very popular pets in recent years due to several factors:

-- Ease of care – bearded dragons are relatively easy to care for.
+Bearded dragons are relatively easy to care for.
 As long as suitable housing and the proper foods are given, the bearded dragon is one of the easiest pets to maintain.

-- Unique appearance – bearded dragons have a dinosaur-like appearance that tends to be attractive to most enthusiasts.
+Bearded dragons have a dinosaur-like appearance that tends to be attractive to most enthusiasts.
 In recent years, many breeders have developed pastel-colored dragons, among many other color variations, including orange, red and yellow colored dragons.
 The Sandfire breed has become a very popular variation in recent years.

-- Hardy health – with some basic health care bearded dragons can live upwards of 10 to 15 years in captivity and do not have specific health requirements like many other lizards such as chameleons or turtles.
+With some basic health care bearded dragons can live upwards of 10 to 15 years in captivity and do not have specific health requirements like many other lizards such as chameleons or turtles.

 The bearded dragon is a great choice for a pet lizard, and one I’m sure you will enjoy owning one (or several) for many years!